mal5482/2018CS109A_FinalProject_G18/EDA.md

 **Variable Selection:
 We should include variables that has different distribution within different baseline diagnosis group.
-For the highly correlated variables, for instance, ADAS11 and ADAS13, CDRSB and FAQ, we should furthur look into them and include only one within the pairs to avoid colinearity.**
+For the highly correlated variables, for instance, ADAS11 and ADAS13, CDRSB and FAQ, we should furthur look into them to check their colinearity.**

 ## <a name="Cerebrospinal-fluid-(CSF)-Biomarkers"></a> 5) Cerebrospinal fluid (CSF) Biomarkers